 A study from the Journal of Sex Research established that if you pause during sex before you are close to reaching a climax, the eventual orgasm will be far more powerful.
 A concept known as ‘delayed gratification’ can be a hard technique to master; but with practice, it works equally well for both male and female orgasms.
 To mast the trick of pushing yourself to the ‘edge’, have you and your partner slow down, then repeat 2 or 3 times before finishing – essentially, the longer the build-up, the greater the result.

 Hit the Spot

-Hitting both you and your partners G-spots can also have powerful results for the both of you.
+Hitting both you and your partners G-spots can have powerful results for the both of you.
+How to find the G-spot may be a question on your mind.
 Stimulating the woman’s clitoris during intercourse produces a far more intense kind of orgasm, and can increase the intensity for her during lovemaking.
 While working the male equivalent – the prostate – will have a similarly intense effect on men.
 It can be stimulated externally by applying pressure to the perineum, which is located between the anus and the testicles.
 This area is packed with nerve endings and is extremely sensitive to touch.

 Kegel exercises are well known to strengthen a women's pelvic floor muscles by repeatedly clenching the muscles on a daily basis.
 Often great for women during pregnancy or post-childbirth, kegel exercises can greatly improve orgasms too.
 With continued exercises, you can increase sensitivity and stimulation for a greater orgasm.
 What is slightly less well known is that these exercises are not just for women; there are several ways that men can contract their pelvic muscles to help improve stamina.